10 Things To Do In Yogyakarta

 Prambanan is a huge site and feels a lot more open and not so crowded as Borobudur but still sees huge numbers of visitors.

 The towering temples cannot fail to impress as you walk down the wide promenade toward the centre of the site.

 We found it much more imposing and atmospheric than Borobudur and easier to just wander around.

-With a picturesque backdrop of the smoking Marapi volcano your camera will be on overtime capturing beautiful images.
+With a picturesque backdrop of the smoking Merapi volcano, your camera will be on overtime capturing beautiful images.

 The highlight though was watching the sun set behind the temple complex producing wonderful lights and shadows.

-The site stays open past sunset so be sure to see it in a different light or even darkness as the lighting around the temple shines the towers up.
+The site stays open past sunset so be sure to see it in a different light or even darkness as the lighting around the temple illuminates the towers.